 - Up to 6 supporting documents such as letters of recommendation, press reviews, filmmakers’ production company financials, overview of fiscal sponsor organization.

-- Optional: performing arts organizations may mail 1 DVD work sample.
+- Optional: performing arts organizations may include a link to a brief Vimeo work sample.

 The Foundation cannot review extensive proposal packets.
 Supporting documents must be limited, and are not required to complete the application (except in the case of film requests).
 Supporting materials can be helpful if the applicant is being reviewed by the Foundation for the first time.
 All applicants will receive written confirmation of receipt of their proposal, and of the action taken on the request.
 When an applicant is using a fiscal sponsor, all communication is sent to the sponsor organization which in turn communicates with the sponsored project.
 There are two grant cycles each year.
 Online application deadlines are midnight PST on January 15 for spring decisions (for activities beginning after May 1), and July 15 for fall decisions (for activities beginning after Nov.1).